Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 It is through targeting that we better understand who our customers are.
 This information will help us later on to create email segments.

-Well, there are two ways, including:
+Well, there are two ways:

 • Organic Marketing